newrelic-forks/cytoscape.js-expand-collapse/README.md

-# cytoscape-expand-collapse
+# nr-cytoscape-expand-collapse

-**We are in the process of developing a new unified framework for complexity management of graphs.
-Thus this repositoy is no longer being maintained**

 ## Description

-This extension provides an interface to expand/collapse nodes and edges for better management of complexity of Cytoscape.js compound graphs, distributed under [The MIT License](https://opensource.org/licenses/MIT).
+This library provides an interface to expand/collapse nodes and edges for better management of complexity of Cytoscape.js compound graphs.

 <p align="center">
   <img src="expand-collapse-extension-demo.gif" height="240"/>